 Butter Goods - 'Charles Mingus' (2021)

 While most of these videos are just skating set to jazz music, Butter's 'Charles Mingus' edit stands out due to it being a video that's entirely centered around jazz.
-Dedicated to the legendary jazz pianist, Charles Mingus - alongside Butter's collaboration with the musician’s estate to make a collection celebrating his work - this heavily stylised video starts out with a montage of black-and-white film clips, vibrant animations, and a voiceover from Mingus before the music and skating really start to kick in.
+Dedicated to the legendary jazz musician, Charles Mingus - alongside Butter's collaboration with the musician’s estate to make a collection celebrating his work - this heavily stylised video starts out with a montage of black-and-white film clips, vibrant animations, and a voiceover from Mingus before the music and skating really start to kick in.
 Ben Gore leads the charge through the streets of SF with his Gonz-esque flow and creativity, before the rest of the Butter crew get into the swing of it (shoutout to the guy who just does a heelflip on flat and makes it seem like it was a line, respect).
 The skating, filming, and visuals all work hand-in-hand to create an aesthetic that perfectly captures Mingus’ music.

 Stereo - 'A Visual Sound' (1994)